dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

 * CDC events do not track old values that are updated or removed by mutation or drop operations; only new values are tracked
-* CDC is not currently supported when Dgraph is in Ludicrous mode
 * CDC does not currently track schema updates
 * You can only configure or enable CDC when starting Alpha nodes using the `dgraph alpha` command